cornerstonejs/dicomParser/README.md

 my needs.
 DICOM really isn't that hard to parse so I figured I would just make my own.
 Here are some of the key things that I really wanted out of a DICOM library that I am hoping to deliver:

-* License was extremely liberal so it could be used in any type of project
+* License is extremely liberal so it could be used in any type of project
 * Only deals with parsing DICOM - no code to actually display the images
 * Designed to work well in a browser
 * Follows modern javascript best practices